JetBrains/intellij-sdk-docs/topics/ui/controls/combo_box.md

 ![](maven.png)

-Use [built-in buttons](built_in_button.md) to add values or expand the combo box, e.g. the browse button:
+Use [built-in buttons](built_in_button.md) to add values or expand the combo box, e.g., the browse button:

 ![](built_in_button.png)